This post may contain affiliate links.

 You will want to ready how I use the Once A Month Meals service to streamline my time in the kitchen.
 Less time in the kitchen means more time for fun stuff!

 Don’t have time to commit an entire day to cooking?
 That is okay!
+It is incredibly rare that I can devote an entire day to meal prep.
+Thankfully MyFreezEasy is much faster!
 The MyFreezEasy plan helps you get 10-12 meals in your freezer in just an hour.
 An additional 10-12 freezer meals is fantastic!

 When life gets busy, I can just pull a Ziploc bag out of the freezer and have dinner ready in a matter of minutes.
 I also like to keep these things in my freezer at all times: